flormpecasique/stacks-invoice/README.md

 - Simple and **professional invoice design**
 - Easy **sharing and download** options

-Each invoice includes a QR code that can be scanned with any Stacks-compatible wallet for easy payments.
+Each invoice includes a QR code that can be scanned with any Stacks-compatible wallet.